TyberiusPrime/pypipegraph/README.txt

 Now each compute slave receives a copy of all jobs (which are just definitions, and therefore pretty small).
-One by one the mcp (talking to the resource-coordinator) asks the cs to execute jobs (while talking to the resource-coordinater), collects their feedback, prunes the graph on errors and returns control to you once all of them have been done (or failed ;) ).
+One by one the mcp (talking to the resource-coordinator) asks the cs to execute jobs (while talking to the resource-coordinater to share resources with others), collects their feedback, prunes the graph on errors and returns control to you once all of them have been done (or failed ;) ).

-The MCP knows (thanks to the resource coordinator) about the resources available (number of cpu cores, memory) and doesn't overload the nodes (by spawning more processes than there are cores or by spawning too many memory hungry jobs at once).
+The mcp knows (thanks to the resource coordinator) about the resources available (number of cpu cores, memory) and doesn't overload the nodes (by spawning more processes than there are cores or by spawning too many memory hungry jobs at once).